Physics II Lab - PH112L

 A complete lab report must have the following sections:

-*Abstract - a brief description of what you were investigating, how you conducted the experiment and your conclusions based on your experience.
+*Abstract - a BRIEF description of what you were investigating, how you conducted the experiment and your conclusions based on your experience.
 The abstract should not be a discussion of what you are going to do in the lab.
 The abstract cannot be written before you have analyzed your data.
 In the lab notebook, skip a page or two so that you can write this in at the beginning of the report after you have analyzed your data.

 *Conclusion - this section must have a conclusion that is based on your experiments and analysis.
 If your conclusions do not following logically from your analysis, your grade will be deducted significantly.
 This section must also contain a brief description of significant factors that you think affected your data, in particular, the uncertainties in your data (factors that contributed to the error in your experiment).
+A good thing to keep in mind is to think of this report as a report you are submitting as part of your job responsibilities.
+If you do not think your boss would accept what you have to say, it is a safe bet that I will not like it either.

 The asterisks indicate the sections that I will pay closest attention to.

-Modified February 23, 2005 by Galen C. Duree Jr.
+Modified February 17, 2017 by Galen C. Duree Jr.